-- Records the SQL statements that lasted for over 1 second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
+- Records the SQL statements that lasted for over one second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
 Similar SQL statements are displayed once only.

 - The list does not include slow SQL logs of the past two hours.
 To query these logs, check the slow_log_view table in the MySQL database.

-Slow SQL Log Summary Provides statistics and analysis reports for SQL statements that lasted for over 1 second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
+Slow SQL Log Summary Provides statistics and analysis reports for SQL statements that lasted for over one second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.

-Use SQL commands to manage logs
+Use SQL statements to manage logs

 EXEC sp_rds_read_error_logs 0,1 ,'error'